politie/ngx-list-service/projects/ngx-list-service/README.md

           return new Date(item.lastActive);
         }

-        // By default, just return the value of the key to sort return item[key];
+        // By default, just return the value of the key to the sorting function inside the Service. return item[key];
       }
     });